zhengzaixiazai/autosub/README.md

   -sa path, --service-account path
                         Set service account key environment variable.
 It should be the file path of the JSON file that contains your service account credentials.
-If used, override the API key options.
+Can be overridden by the API key.
 Ref:
                         https://cloud.google.com/docs/authentication/getting-
-                        started Currently supported: gcsv1
+                        started Currently support: gcsv1
                         (GOOGLE_APPLICATION_CREDENTIALS) (arg_num = 1)

 Audio Processing Options: